greck2908/book-1/2018-edition/src/ch10-02-traits.md

 #### Trait Bounds

 The `impl Trait` syntax works for short examples, but is syntax sugar for a longer form.
-This is called a 'trait bound', and it looks like this:
+This is called a ‘trait bound’, and it looks like this:

 ```rust,ignore
 pub fn notify<T: Summary>(item: T) {